Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Introduction

 Furthermore, learning theoretic methods have attracted significant interest in source-channel coding theory both in the classical literature and the recent literature, see for example \cite{Pollard,linder1994rates,linder2002learning} for the noiseless channel (quantization) case among several classical results, although usually restricted to independent and identically distributed (i.i.d.) sources.
 We note that our results are directly applicable for i.i.d.\ sources as well, since an optimal zero-delay code for an i.i.d.\ source is a memoryless code \cite{WalrandVaraiya,Witsenhausen,wood2016optimal} (see also, for related discussions in a different causal coding context \cite{NeuhoffGilbert,GaarderSlepian,Weissman,AsnaniWeissman}).
-More recently, deep learning is employed to construct powerful joint source-channel codes (see~\cite{bourtsoulatze2019deep,gunduz2019machine,Farsad,Kurka}), and reinforcement learning is used as a tool to estimate feedback capacity in~\cite{PermuterFiniteState,PermuterIsing}.
+More recently, deep learning is employed to construct powerful joint source-channel codes (see~\cite{gunduz2019machine,Farsad,Kurka}), and reinforcement learning is used as a tool to estimate feedback capacity in~\cite{PermuterFiniteState,PermuterIsing}.
 Although effective in practice, these machine learning methods are generally experimental and do not provide a formal proof of convergence or optimality.
-Conversely, our reinforcement learning approach will be rigorously shown to converge to near-optimality.
+Conversely, our reinforcement learning approach will be rigorously shown to converge to \emph{near-optimality}, in the sense that, for any \(\epsilon > 0\), there exists some window size $N$ such that the resulting policy achieves distortion no further than \(\epsilon\) from the optimal distortion (a formal definition is given in Definition \ref{definition:near-optimal}).

 There have been several studies about the zero-delay coding problem using stochastic control techniques.
 In particular,~\cite{Witsenhausen,WalrandVaraiya,Teneketzis} consider Markov sources with finite alphabets and finite time horizons and show optimality of structured classes of policies.
 Similar optimality and existence results are presented for infinite time horizons in~\cite{wood2016optimal} (with feedback) and~\cite{MahTen09} (without feedback).
 The continuous-alphabet infinite-horizon case is examined in~\cite{ghomi2021zero}, although only over a noiseless channel.
 These results often rely on formulating the problem as a Markov decision process (MDP) in order to utilize existing results from stochastic control theory, such as dynamic programming and value iteration methods (see \cite{Hernandez, yuksel2023control} for detailed information on such methods).
 However, in the formulation of the MDP, these results utilize a state space that is probability measure-valued (this state is often called the ``predictor'' in the literature) and an action space involving quantizers.
 These spaces are computationally difficult to work with, both in terms of complexity and implementation.
 Thus, while numerous existence and structural results have been established for this problem, the explicit development of effective coding schemes for a given zero-delay coding problem is still an open problem.